 What’s special about the Climb Auto System is that I feel a lot safer on it than I did in some of the Service Lifts that I rode on in the past years.
 I think the system is just inherently safe.
 I think it’s well designed, well put together, well-engineered, and it seems like it’ll last for quite a long time.

 Neal Gyngard is the founder of Tower Climbing Grease Monkeys.
 TCGM is the place where wind turbine technicians from all over the world can share their knowledge and experiences.
 TCGM celebrates techs and shines a light on these hard working men and women who keep our wind turbines running, providing clean energy for everyone.
 3S Lift is very excited to have Neal share his experience with our Climb Auto System and how he feels it can impact the everyday lives of wind technicians.

 Neal has committed his post graduate years in the wind energy field working construction, operations, and business.
 The Tower Climbing Grease Monkey wind farm tours are well known in the United States.
 To date the tours have brought Neal to over 150 wind farms.
 You can connect with him via TCGM’s blog, Instagram, Facebook and more.

 Many techs are concerned about their health & safety and how it affects their job longevity.
 Neal is very passionate about this cause.
-While visiting US wind farms he discovered the Climb Auto System – 3S Lift’s single technician ladder-mounted lift.
-This solution eliminates the need to climb completely, thus cutting out a major burden on the techs.
+While visiting US wind farms he discovered the Climb Auto System – 3S Lift’s single-technician ladder-mounted climber.
+This solution eliminates the need to climb, thus cutting out a major burden on the techs.